Skip to main content

 One of the most profound long-term implications of HPA axis dysregulation involves epigenetic modifications.
 These are changes in gene expression that do not involve alterations to the underlying DNA sequence, but rather influence how genes are read and translated into proteins.
 Early life stress, for example, can induce lasting epigenetic changes, particularly in genes related to HPA axis regulation, such as the glucocorticoid receptor (GR) gene.

 Studies have shown that adverse childhood experiences can lead to persistent alterations in GR expression and function, resulting in a blunted cortisol response to stress later in life.
-This diminished responsiveness can impair the body’s ability to effectively terminate the stress response, contributing to and increased susceptibility to mood disorders.
+This diminished responsiveness can impair the body’s ability to effectively terminate the stress response, contributing to chronic inflammation and increased susceptibility to mood disorders.
 These epigenetic marks can be remarkably stable, influencing health outcomes across the lifespan and potentially even across generations.

 Mitochondrial Function and Cellular Energetics